zydou/arti/doc/dev/notes/relay-tasks.md

 Basic idea is that we want the arti-relay binary to spawn any reactor/tasks and join its handles.
 On failure, it can check if transient error or fatal and attempt a recovery or not.
-Any of these tasks dying means we have a malfunctionning relay and we have to stop the relay or possibly take actions.
+Any of these tasks dying means we have a malfunctioning relay and we have to stop the relay or possibly take actions.

 ## Glossary